akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 - Its linear nature limits capturing non-linear and complex attack patterns.
 - Class imbalance affects its sensitivity to minority classes.

-**Overall**, the **Stacking Ensemble** provides the best combination of robustness and accuracy for **multi-class classification** on the CICIDS2017 subset and is recommended as the preferred model for deployment.
+Overall, the **Stacking Ensemble** provides the best combination of robustness and accuracy for **multi-class classification** on the CICIDS2017 subset and is recommended as the preferred model for deployment.

 ---